bonialam119/academic-kickstart/content/home/about.md

   year = 2019
 +++
 # About me
 I'm from Bucaramanga in Colombia.
-Passionate about computer vision, technology, travel, football and cycling.
-Currently, I'm a Master's student in Computer Science and I work at Biomedical imaging, Vision and Learning Laboratoy (Biv2Lab).
+Passionate about artificial vision, technology, travel, football and cycling.
+Currently, I am a student of a Master in Computer Science and I work in Biomedical imaging, Vision and Learning Laboratory (BivL2ab) building models, based on deep learning, for the learning and recognition of gestures in video.